twopir99/WebMobileTeam10ClientNew/README.md

 Add the com.google.android.gcm and com.plugin.GCM packages to your project.
 Add the GCMIntentService.java file to your application's main package.

+Modify your src.app_name.gcm.GCMIntentService.java "package" name on the first line to use you application name.

 Modify your AndroidManifest.xml to include the following lines to your manifest tag, replacing your_app_package with your app's package path: